evgenyneu/ai_teaches_me_ml/README.md

-# Learning how to code Machine Learning models
+# AI teaches me AI

 This is my logbook from my interactive lessons where ChatGPT teaches me ML